bitplane/bitplane.net/dev/basic/illiterate-computing/index.md

 An on/off switch wasn't the only missing feature - budget home computers of the 80s outsourced their peripherals to existing consumer electronics.
-Cathode ray tube monitors with were far too expensive, and ones with digital inputs had no other function, so, like gaming machines of the 70s before it, the Spectrum came with an RF transmitter.
+Cathode ray tube monitors were far too expensive, and ones with digital inputs had no other function, so, like gaming machines of the 70s before it, the Spectrum came with an RF transmitter.
 You'd connect it to the family TV's aerial port with a coax cable, and tune it in the best you could.

 More expensive devices had disk drives, but on machines like the Spectrum, Commodore 64 and Amstrad CPC series, games were stored on audio cassette tapes